The Rookie and American Idol Are Doing a Crossover and You Have to See It To Believe It

 Somehow, Chen gets mistaken for a contestant, and ends up being pushed into the audition room.
 Hopefully that means we'll get to hear her sing!

-You can get a sneak peek in the clip above, and see Chen and Bradford mingling with Ryan Seacrest and judges Katy Perry, Luke Bryan, and Lionel Ritchie in the photos below while you wonder if this could get more surreal.
+You can get a sneak peek in the clip above, and see Chen and Bradford mingling with Ryan Seacrest and judges Katy Perry, Luke Bryan, and Lionel Richie in the photos below while you wonder if this could get more surreal.

 You may notice in this first photo that Chen is holding a golden ticket, which might just mean her audition was successful and she's heading to Hollywood.